inds-inc/inds-inc.github.io/sendexplorer.md

 -   Ability to load data on-demand or according to a specified schedule

-Products in the **SEND Explorer Product Family v4.0** are now available for purchase.
-We offer a site licensing model that does not require named users nor implement a per-study fee.
-INDS can host the application for you or you can host it yourself.
-Ask us about our pilot evaluation program!

-The SEND Explorer Product Family also includes **SEND Explorer Express™** (a no cost SEND viewing tool with restricted functionality).
-Use SEND Explorer Express to review single-study functionality for two sample datasets, or upload and review your own SEND dataset.
-Please contact <sendexperts@inds-inc.com> for more information on any of these tools.
+Products in the **SEND Explorer® Product Family v4.1** are now available for purchase.
+INDS has recently partnered with Instem for sales and support services.
+Please contact INDS at <sendexperts@inds-inc.com> or Instem at <submit@instem.com> for more information on any of these tools or to request a demo.